vuejs/vue-cli/packages/@vue/babel-preset-app/README.md

 # @vue/babel-preset-app

-This is the default Babel preset used in all Vue CLI projects.
+This is the default Babel preset used in all Vue CLI projects. **Note: this preset is meant to be used exclusively in projects created via Vue CLI and does not consider external use cases.**

 ## Included